 Transfer Declaration Annex VI, within 24 hours following the transfer.

-d.e. the competent authority transmits the Transfer Declaration referred to in sub-paragraph d. to the Secretariat without delay.
+d.e. .

-g.l. where its competent authority authorizes the vessel operator to transmit the Transfer Declaration referred to in sub-paragraph d. directly to the Secretariat, the vessel operator directs any requests for clarifications from the Secretariat to its competent authority.
+g.l. .

 The Secretariat shall make all information provided under paragraphs 16 and 17 available on the secure section of the SIOFA website as soon as possible.

-Each CCP with a vessel flying its flag involved in a transshipment or transfer at sea shall take the appropriate measures to verify the accuracy of the information received in accordance with paragraphs 16 and 17 and take appropriate follow-up action in the event that an observer reports discrepancies in the data reported by the masters of the unloading or receiving vessels or in the event of possible non-compliance with SIOFA CMMs.
+Each CCP with a vessel flying its flag involved in a transshipment or transfer at sea shall take the appropriate measures to verify the accuracy of the information received in accordance with paragraphs 16 and 17 and take appropriate follow-up action in the event that an observer reports discrepancies in the data reported by the masters of the unloading or receiving vessels or in the event of possible non-compliance with SIOFA CMMs, including coordination with the Port State where the receiving vessel is to unload, if it considers that an inspection of the unload is necessary.

 19bis.
 Each CCP with a vessel flying its flag that receives fishery resources at sea from more than one unloading vessel shall ensure that such receiving vessel: